ajosedev/knowledge/literature notes/A Cloud Guru - AWS Certified Solutions Architect - Associate (SAA-C02).md

 Relational Database Service (RDS)

-Different relational database engines available, including Amazon's own Aurora.
+Different relational database engines available (e.g. MySQL, PostgreSQL, SQL Server, etc), including Amazon's own Aurora.

 RDS is optionally multi-AZ, which is only used for disaster recovery.
 Faults on the primary mean the secondary automatically becomes the primary.
 Note that this doesn't increase performance, it's for disaster recovery only.
 Performance can be increased with read replicas (TODO - link).